qualityshepherd/brine/assets/posts/southern_coast.md

 1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
 1. Maude's bees make special honey from Moonlight Mushrooms.
 Monastery pays triple for those jars - says it helps them 'see clearly'.
 1. Fellstead's abbess and Mon's warden are friendly.
 VERY friendly if you know what I mean...
-1. Watch for Rune Stones in the dunes.
+1. Watch for rune stones in the dunes.
 Nomads say they're portals at twilight.
 But careful!
 You might end up leagues away... or worse.
 1. Some of those 'stones' in the Bone Cairn?
 Them's dragon eggs!
 That's why they move at night; they're getting ready to hatch.

 ### LOCATIONS

 **Freemoon Forest** stretches westward along the South Sea and is home of many rare botanicals.
 Wildflowers scent the air and the wind resonates like a familiar melody.
 Mortals avoid this "Fae Land" whenever possible; those who cannot are wise to hire a guide to help with any Fae "curiosities".
 This is especially good advice should you find yourself a defendant in the Fae Court.
-The court's queen, **Lady Goodknight** (`Queen, Grandparent, Peevish`), has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.
+The court's queen, **Lady Goodknight** (`Queen, Grandparent, Impartial`), has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.

 Swaths of forest are being ravaged by fire, leaving the haunting beauty of a charred landscape.
 A dragon?
 But no confirmed sightings... yet.